GLOBAL MARKETS-Dollar plunges in broad selloff, stocks rebound

 Fears about reduced stimulus from the U.S. Federal Reserve, along with worries about the effectiveness of Japan's radical economic stimulus, have rocked global equity markets, leaving MSCI's world equity index near six-week lows.

 The declines caused investors to shift to safe-haven government debt.
-The U.S. benchmark 10-year note rose 5/32 to drop its yield to 2.0733 percent, after briefly touching 2 percent.
+The U.S. benchmark 10-year bond rose 4/32 to drop its yield to 2.0769 percent, after briefly touching 2 percent.

 The euro was stronger earlier after the European Central Bank left interest rates unchanged and ECB President Mario Draghi said further monetary support was unlikely in the near future.